Auguste Deter: Death and legacy

-In 1902, Alzheimer left the Irrenschloss (Castle of the Insane), as the Institution was known colloquially, to take up a position in Munich, but made frequent calls to Frankfurt inquiring about Deter's condition.
+In 1902, Alzheimer left the Irrenschloss (Castle of the Insane), as the institution was known colloquially, to take up a position in Munich, but he made frequent calls to Frankfurt inquiring about Deter's condition.
 On 9 April 1906, Alzheimer received a call that Auguste Deter had died.
 He requested that her medical records and brain be sent to him.
-Her chart recorded that in the last years of her life, her condition had deteriorated considerably.
+Her chart recorded that in the last years of her life her condition had deteriorated considerably.
 Her death was the result of sepsis caused by an infected bedsore.
-With the aid of Italian physicians Gaetano Perusini and Francesco Bonfiglio, they carefully examined her brain to discover senile plaques and neurofibrillary tangles.
-These would be the hallmark of Alzheimer's disease as scientists know it today.
-Auguste would have been diagnosed with early-onset Alzheimer's disease if seen by a current-day doctor.
+With the aid of the Italian physicians Gaetano Perusini and Francesco Bonfiglio, he carefully examined her brain to discover senile plaques and neurofibrillary tangles.
+These are the hallmark of Alzheimer's disease as scientists know it today.
+Deter would have been diagnosed with early-onset Alzheimer's disease if seen by a modern doctor.

 Rediscovery of medical record

-In 1996, Dr. Konrad Maurer and his colleagues, Drs.
-Volk and Gerbaldo, rediscovered the medical records of Auguste Deter.
-In these documents, Dr. Alzheimer had recorded his examination of his patient, including her answers to his questions:
+In 1996, Konrad Maurer and his colleagues, Stephan Volk and Hector Gerbaldo, rediscovered the medical records of Auguste Deter.
+In these documents, Alzheimer had recorded his examination of his patient, including her answers to his questions: